toddfoster/sharedprayers/content/liturgies/palmSunday.md

 ##### We greet one another in the name of the Lord.

 ### Prayer Over the People
-Celebrant:
+Officiant:
-> Almighty God, we pray you graciously to behold this your family, for whom our Lord Jesus Christ was willing to be betrayed, and given into the hands of sinners, and to suffer death upon the cross; who lives and reigns for ever and ever.
-Amen.
+> Almighty God, we pray you graciously to behold this your family, for whom our Lord Jesus Christ was willing to be betrayed, and given into the hands of sinners, and to suffer death upon the cross; who lives and reigns for ever and ever. **Amen.**

 ### Dismissal
-Celebrant:
+Officiant:
 > Let us bless the Lord.

 **People:**